vishal-wadhwa/TodoBoard/README.md

 ```

 ### Pending changes:
-[] No empty tags.
+[x] No empty tags.
 No empty fields anywhere also add unit tests for the same.
 [x] Board display should be horizontally not aligned.
-[] Color select on enter or space click.
+[x] Color select on enter or space click.
 [] Add classes to major components for styling like bordered lists.
 [] Rename project to TODO board.
+[] maybe change snapshot test from fullMount to shallow
+[] Fix focus
+[] add v-model unit tests